-In the past year 20% of the Food Bank's partner agencies offered health services at least 1 time per month for their clients.
-Local agencies reported working with the Welsey Nurse Program to offer health screenings or sites sought partnerships with multiple providers to hold nutrition education classes.
-In the spring the Food Bank piloted a Diabetes Box Program with three partner agencies that paired diabetes education with diabetic-appropriate food to clients.
+In the past year 22% of the Food Bank's partner agencies offered health services at least 1 time per month for their clients.
+Local agencies reported working with the Welsey Nurse Program to offer health screenings, or sites sought partnerships with multiple providers to hold nutrition education classes.
 How can your agency work to grow health services at your site?